marwaneltoukhy/embed_proj2/README.md

 There's a MUX so that one Micro SD card is used for both reading the directions by the STM32 and writing the .csv file using the ESP32

+The Pololu TRex DMC takes the commands from the STM32 UART to drive the motors of the Dagu

 ![](https://github.com/marwaneltoukhy/embed_proj2/blob/main/media/architecture.png)

 ### Flow of the system: